-Kate Powell (Laura Harring - The Punisher) is desperate for children but despite doing everything she can, taking a less stressful job and doing all the test, it seems that she and her husband Tim (Ken Tremblett - Last Chance Cafe) are not destined to have children.
+Kate Powell (Laura Harring - The Punisher) is desperate for children but despite doing everything she can, taking a less stressful job and doing all the tests, it seems that she and her husband, Tim (Ken Tremblett - Last Chance Cafe), are not destined to have children.
 So when her best friend and neighbor, Ann Harding (Brenda Campbell), is murdered on Halloween night Kate becomes a surrogate mother to her children whilst their father, Mike (Linden Ashby - Mortal Kombat), blames himself for his wife's death as he was always away from home working.
-But the police are suspicious, partly of Mike but also of Kate who wonder whether she may have been so desperate that she murdered her neighbor to become mum to her children.
+But the police are suspicious, partly of Mike but also of Kate as they wonder whether she may have been so desperate that she murdered her neighbor to become mum to her children.

 So we have the set up and in some of the most unsubtle movie making going we get lots of suggestions that maybe Kate was so desperate that she would murder to have children.
 It is almost embarrassing as we are spoon-fed such titbits as the children look a little like her, that she lies about not being able to have children and then when looking after the children even says they are her own.
 We also get what is supposed to be scheming as she asks her husband what would need to happen for them to be made legal guardians in case something accidentally happened to Mike.